vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/subcontracting.rst

     :align: center
     :alt:

-With its MRP subcontracting feature, Odoo helps you handle this flow easily.
+With its MRP subcontracting feature, Leansoft helps you handle this flow easily.

 Configuration
 =============